vutran1710/PyrateLimiter/README.md

 ### Leaking
 Typically bucket should not hold items forever.
-Therefore Bucket's abstract interface requires its implementation must be provided with `leak(current_timestamp: Optional[int] = None)`.
+Bucket's abstract interface requires its implementation must be provided with `leak(current_timestamp: Optional[int] = None)`.

-The `leak` method just needs to be a function that will remove outdated items at that very momement it gets called.
-During the limiter lifetime, every bucket `leak` should be called periodically to clean up.
+The `leak` method when called is expected to remove any items considered outdated  at that moment.
+During Limiter lifetime, all the buckets' `leak` should be called periodically.

-BucketFactory provide a method called `schedule_leak` to help deal with this matter.
-Basically, it will run **1(one)** background task for the specific bucket, where interval between `leak` call = the bucket's last rate's interval * 2.
+**BucketFactory** provide a method called `schedule_leak` to help deal with this matter.
+Basically, it will run **1(one)** background task for a specific bucket, where interval between `leak` call by default is the bucket's longest rate's interval * 2.

 ```python
 # Runnning a background task (whether it is sync/async - doesnt matter)